12 Legal Documents Required To Sell A House Without A Realtor

 #5 Certificate of Occupancy

-This is the document that confirms your home is suitable for humans to live in.4 Your local municipality will perform safety inspections and ensure that it’s up to code.
-If your home needs repairs, you may need to complete these and have your home inspected again before you can obtain this certificate.
+This is the important document that confirms your home is suitable for humans to live in.
+Your local municipality will perform safety inspections and ensure that it’s up to code.
+If your home needs repairs, you may need to complete these and have another home inspection before you can obtain this certificate.
 After all, you can’t sell a home that isn’t habitable.

 #6 Your Home’s Deed